simonlast/node-persist/README.md

 	logging: false,  // can also be custom logging function

-	ttl: false, // ttl* [NEW], can be true for 24h default or a number in MILLISECONDS
+	ttl: false, // ttl* [NEW], can be true for 24h default or a number in MILLISECONDS or a valid Javascript Date object

 	expiredInterval: 2 * 60 * 1000, // every 2 minutes the process will clean-up the expired cache